Shoppers Descend on Stores for Annual Post-Christmas Sales

 ″It’s been slow today,″ said Jeff Pilgrim, assistant manager in the boys’ department. ″I’ve spent most of the day cleaning up the mess from before Christmas.″

-Some retailers, hurt by poor Christmas sales the past two years, stocked relatively lean inventories this year, according to Joanne Legomsky, an analyst with Standard & Poor’s Corp.
+Some retailers, hurt by poor Christmas sales two years, stocked relatively lean inventories this year, according to Joanne Legomsky, a retail industry analyst with Standard & Poor’s Corp.

 As a result, some stores sold out their Christmas merchandise before the holiday and bargain hunters Friday did not find much to choose from.

-Friday’s heavy sales volume gave the retail industry a chance to revive its December performance, which generally had been lackluster, said Walter Loeb, an analyst with the Morgan Stanley investment firm.
+The sales gave the retail industry, which overall had lackluster pre- Christmas sales, a chance to revive its December performance, said Walter Loeb, an industry analyst with the Morgan Stanley investment firm.

-K mart Inc., the nation’s second largest retail chain, reported before Christmas that sales were slow at its 2,100 stores, and Zayre Corp., with 362 stores in 26 Eastern and Midwestern states, said it was disappointed by its pre-holiday performance.
+K mart Inc., the nation’s second largest retail chain, reported before Christmas that sales were slow at its 2,100 stores, and Zayre Corp., with 362 stores in 26 Eastern and Midwestern states, said before the holiday that it was disappointed by its performance.